-The OECD/NEA SERENA Joint Project has therefore been set up to resolve any uncertainties on these issues.
-It is planned to achieve this by performing a limited number of focused tests with advanced instrumentation to examine a large spectrum of ex-vessel melt compositions and conditions.
-In parallel, analytical work will be carried out to bring the code capabilities to a sufficient level that they may be used in reactor case analyses.
-The objective of the experimental programme is threefold:
+It was planned to achieve this by performing a limited number of focused tests with advanced instrumentation to examine a large spectrum of ex-vessel melt compositions and conditions.
+In parallel, analytical work was carried out to bring the code capabilities to a sufficient level that they may be used in reactor case analyses.

-In parallel to the experiment the analytical working group of the project has prepared an outcome document describing the state of the knowledge regarding the main phenomena involved in steam explosion (jet break-up, melt mass and void in mixture, melt solidification during premixing and explosion phase) and has organising a reactor exercise.
+In parallel to the experiment, the analytical working group of the project prepared an outcome document describing the state of the knowledge regarding the main phenomena involved in steam explosion (jet break-up, melt mass and void in mixture, melt solidification during premixing and explosion phase) and organised a reactor exercise.

-A Concluding Seminar of the SERENA Project was held from 5 to 7 November 2012, hosted by CEA in Cadarache, France; It attracted 75 participants from 13 countries.
-40 presentations were given covering the experimental results of SERENA program, complementary experimental results, phenomenology and model development, lessons learned from the reactor safety point of view and perspectives on the Main Conclusion of SERENA Program.
-The conclusion of this Seminar prepared by the Session Chair together with the final summary integration report of this project will be issued in 2013 as public CSNI report.
+A concluding seminar of the SERENA project was held from 5 to 7 November 2012, hosted by CEA in Cadarache, France.
+It attracted 75 participants from 13 countries.
+Forty presentations were given covering the experimental results of SERENA programme, complementary experimental results, phenomenology and model development, lessons learnt from the reactor safety point of view and perspectives on the main conclusion of SERENA programme.

 The final summary integration report of this project was issued in 2014 along with the conclusion of the seminar prepared by the session chair as "OECD/SERENA Project Report – Summary and Conclusions" [NEA/CSNI/R(2014)15].

 Last updated: 5 October 2015